iabdenna/finops-dynamic-plugin/README.md

 The plugin integrates directly into the OpenShift console and displays reliable, actionable insights based on **real Prometheus metrics**, with a focus on **observed peak usage** rather than averages.

 ---

-##  Objective

-The main objectives of this plugin are to:

-- Visualize **actual memory usage vs configured limits**
-- Identify **over-reserved containers** (unused reserved memory)
-- Support **FinOps and rightsizing decisions**
-- Provide a clear, workload-centric view directly in the OpenShift console

----
 ## 📊 What is displayed in the OpenShift console

 For each container belonging to a Deployment, the plugin displays: